The True Cost of Not Replacing A Missing Tooth

 Additionally, studies have shown that people with attractive smiles actually make more than those without.
 This means that missing teeth can actually impact your career tract!

 The good news is there are a variety of treatments available that can treat missing teeth.
-These includes permanent prosthetics, like dental implants, as well as removable prosthetics like dentures.
+These include permanent prosthetics, like dental implants, as well as removable prosthetics like dentures.
 Give us a call to learn more about how we can help bring your smile back to life, restore your mouth’s function, and improve your quality of life.
 We have extensive experience treating tooth loss and are here to serve each patient’s unique needs.